The HST Non-Detection of SN Ia 2011fe 11.5yr After Explosion Further Restricts Single-Degenerate Progenitor Systems: Discussion

 One potential caveat for future observational and theoretical work on post-impact donor stars is the effect of the donor star structure.
 We qualitatively compare the H-rich $2~\Msun$ ZAMS model at RLOF from \citet{rau2022} to Model B from \citet{pan2012b} with a mass of $1.92~\Msun$ at the time of the explosion.
 While the right panel of Fig.~\ref{fig:H-models} shows the former is disfavored by our observations, the latter is unconstrained by our observations ($F555W > 32$~mag).
 The difference between these models is the density profile of the companion at the moment of impact, as the models of \citet{pan2012b} include mass transfer prior to explosion instead of adopting a ZAMS density profile.
 The mass transfer reduces the envelope density compared to a ZAMS star with identical mass.
 This is supported by the higher amount of unbound mass in the \citet{pan2012b} evolved model ($\approx 15\%$) compared to the \citet{rau2022} ZAMS model ($\approx 10\%$).
 This qualitative comparison highlights the differences in post-impact evolution with and without including the effects of mass loss on the donor star structure.

 The $\approx 1$~mag difference between the $1.2~\Msun$ MS He-star models of \citet{pan2013} and \citet{liu2022} seen in Fig.~\ref{fig:He-models} further highlights the effect of mass-transfer on the donor structure.
 Despite the donors having similar mass at the moment the WD explodes, they began with different masses\footnote{The initial He-donor masses for the $\approx 1.2~\Msun$ models of \citet{pan2013} and \citet{liu2022} are $1.8~\Msun$ and $1.55~\Msun$, respectively, at the onset of RLOF. } and experienced different mass-transfer histories.
 The observed difference in synthetic $F555W$ (and the underlying $L_\star$ estimates) are driven by inherent differences in the donor's internal density profile.
+Thus, all constraints on post-impact companions depend on the underlying assumptions used to construct the density profile of the companion.
 We encourage future simulation efforts to explore the dependence on different density profiles produced by realistic mass-transfer histories.